top of page

 Shri Krishna’s Answer 5:

-Verse 4 to 8
+Verse 4 to 9

-Shri Krishna continues by expressing that whenever righteousness diminishes and unrighteousness prevails, he manifests on Earth to safeguard the virtuous, eliminate the malevolent, and restore the principles of Dharma (righteousness).
-He affirms that any of his devotees who holds this understanding and possesses unwavering faith in him attains him, thereby transcending the cycle of birth and death.
+Shri Krishna explains to Arjuna that they have always existed.
+Arjuna does not retain past life memories, while Shri Krishna, through his divine power, Yogmaya, retains full awareness of his past.
+Shri Krishna states that whenever righteousness diminishes and unrighteousness prevails, he manifests on Earth to protect the virtuous, eliminate the corrupt, and restore Dharma (righteousness).
+He affirms that any devotee who understands this and has unwavering faith in him transcends the cycle of birth and death.

 --------------------------------------------------------------------------------------------

-From this point, Shri Krishna proceeds to further address Arjuna's third question, reiterating the significance of maintaining the appropriate mindset while engaging in karma (action) to achieve spiritual evolution and liberation (moksha).
-In his role as Arjuna's teacher, Shri Krishna is dedicated to instilling within Arjuna the concept of performing actions without attachment to their outcomes.
-This teaching serves as a crucial aspect of their ongoing dialogue, aimed at guiding Arjuna towards a state of selfless and detached action.
+Shri Krishna reiterates the significance of maintaining the appropriate mindset while engaging in karma (action) to achieve spiritual evolution and liberation (moksha).
+As Arjuna's teacher, Shri Krishna is dedicated to instilling within Arjuna the concept of performing actions without attachment to their outcomes.
+This teaching is crucial to their dialogue, guiding Arjuna towards selfless and detached action.

 --------------------------------------------------------------------------------------------

-Verse 9 to 12
+Verse 10 to 12

-Individuals who have transcended attachment, fear, and anger and have wholeheartedly devoted themselves to Shri Krishna attain his divine presence and love.
-Whether knowingly or unknowingly, people surrender to him, and he responds accordingly to their disposition.
+Whether knowingly or unknowingly, people surrender to him, and he responds accordingly to their nature.
+Following is an interpretation:

-1. Non-believers are subject to the Law of Karma, wherein their actions bring about corresponding outcomes.
+1. Non-believers are subject to the Law of Karma, where their actions bring corresponding outcomes.

-3. Devotees and worshipers of Shri Krishna, who keep their minds detached from worldly desires, are continuously nurtured and protected by him.
+3. Devotees and worshipers of Shri Krishna, who keep their minds detached from worldly desires, are nurtured and protected by him.

 Verse 13 to 15

-As the creator of this system, Shri Krishna entrusts each individual soul with the freedom to act according to their own will.
+As the creator of this system, Shri Krishna gives each individual the freedom to act according to their will.
 He asserts that he is not accountable for individual actions and remains untainted by the consequences of karma due to his lack of attachment to the results of actions.
+Understanding Shri Krishna's divine nature liberates one from the karmic repercussions of worldly actions.
+By working selflessly and dedicating one's efforts to Shri Krishna, one invokes his grace and attains freedom from desires and attachments.

 Verse 16 to 22